windmill-labs/windmilldocs/docs/advanced/1_self_host/index.md

 <br/>

-When creating a workspace, you have the option to invite everyone automatically everyone on the same domain.
+When creating a workspace, you have the option to invite automatically everyone on the same domain.
 That's how you make sure that anyone added to the instance is also added to the workspace.

 <video
     className="border-2 rounded-xl object-cover w-full h-full"